YYC-Wander

 • Zero impact on the production Oracle system

-• Very low incremental cost, reusable design — later adopted as a standard API analysis approach in multiple provinces
+• Reusable design later adopted as a standard API analysis approach in multiple provinces

-• Designing and implementing the Hadoop + Hive multi-cluster solution, including the ETL pipeline, shell scripts, and scheduling logic
+• Designed and implemented the Hadoop + Hive multi-cluster solution, including ETL pipeline, shell scripts, and scheduling logic.

-• Personally running the performance benchmark and proving the single-cluster throughput of ~8 minutes per day
+• Ran the performance benchmark and proved the single-cluster throughput of about 8 minutes per day.

-• Owning the multi-cluster “burst” deployment and shard-allocation strategy, assigning different day ranges to clusters based on capacity
+• Owned the burst scale-out deployment and shard-allocation strategy, assigning date ranges based on cluster capacity.

-• Defining the final analysis-report structure and working with the front-line team to complete the Excel / report delivery and interpret the findings
+• Defined the final analysis-report structure and worked with the front-line team to deliver and interpret the Excel report.